-Dr. Sandra Morgan and Dave Stachowiak talk about how broadcasters and journalists can tell the story of human trafficking with new perspectives.
+Dr. Sandie Morgan and Dave Stachowiak talk about how broadcasters and journalists can tell the story of human trafficking with new perspectives.
 They talk about shifting the focus to tell the story of demand instead of just focusing on the rescues, and also discuss why it’s important to look at human trafficking with a public health perspective.

-- Let’s move from awareness to action.
+- We need to challenge journalists to move from awareness to action.

 - Think about trafficking from a public health perspective, which changes the focus from results to prevention.